TelahVC/awesome-fhe-blockchain/README.md

 - **Composability and data availability on-chain**, with states updated while remaining encrypted at all times.
 - **No impact on existing dapps and state**, allowing encrypted state to co-exist alongside the public one without affecting existing dapps.

+**Mechanism behind fhEVM:**
+- Everything is encrypted under a single global FHE public key.
+- The global secret key is generated using a threshold protocol (parts of the secret key are distributed among validators).
+- The inputs are encrypted using the FHE public key.
+- Computations on encrypted data are done locally by validators.
+- Values can be decrypted by validators using the threshold protocol.
+- Values can also be re-encrypted (without decryption) under another public key (let’s denote it “public key a”) using a threshold protocol.
+Re-encrypted values can be decrypted by the public key owner.

 ## Projects Using FHE x Blockchain or fhEVM

 - [Zama](https://www.zama.ai/) - An open source cryptography company building state-of-the-art FHE solutions for blockchain and AI.